The pandemic has revealed the importance of technological infrastructure. Choosing the tools you need demands a strategic approach to digitisation

 Assess what's working, what's not, then improve

-'Firms that embrace a regular process of looking at operations, processes, the tools, how they approach projects, how they approach business, how they do business development: those are the firms that are going to be most successful in the long term,' she says.
+'Firms that embrace a regular process of looking at operations, processes, the tools, how they approach projects, how they approach business, how they do business development: those are the firms that are going to be most successful in the long term,' says Evelyn Lee.

 Because architects are responsible for the biggest challenge on the planet - redesigning the schools, offices, public spaces and houses so they’re more sustainable and equitable - they need the tools to get there.